eric-brechemier/ipcc-countries/README.md

 * visualizations - data visualizations, grouped by question
   * who, what, where... - one folder for each question asked
-    * step1, step2,... - one folder for each step to query the database and export results in the format used in the visualization (e.g. CSV or JSON) to answer the question
+    * step1, step2,... - one folder for each step to query the database and export results in the format used in the data visualization (e.g. CSV or JSON)
-    * visualization (e.g. HTML or Open Document Spreadsheet)
+    * data visualization (e.g. HTML or Open Document Spreadsheet) which answers the question visually